Content Intelligence Network

 A tool like the Intelligent DAM works as a single control center from which you can customize the appearance and behavior of your players, regardless of the type of content and the front-end channels it is distributed on.

-For example, THRON is an Intelligent DAM and it provides an integrated delivery and a universal player with centralized editor.
+For example, THRON is an Intelligent DAM and it provides an integrated delivery and a universal player with a centralized editor.
 Features like automatic cropping of images, adaptive video streaming, intelligent loading which in case of poor connectivity prioritizes the players visible to the user, all ensure the best possible Content Experience.

 3) Measure engagement